Hadden Clark: Murders

 On October 18, 1992, he killed 23-year-old Laura Houghteling in Bethesda, Maryland.
-Clark was working as a gardener for Laura's mother Penny when she accused Hadden of stealing tools from her backyard shed.
+Clark was working as a gardener for Laura's mother Penny when she accused Clark of stealing tools from her backyard shed.
 Clark entered the house through the back door and stabbed Laura to death in her bedroom with a kitchen knife and suffocated her with a pillow.
 He carried her body in a bedsheet through a wooded area and buried her a half-mile away.
-He left behind a pillow with his fingerprint as he moved the body.
+He left behind a pillowcase with his fingerprint as he moved the body.
 He later returned and dressed up in a wig and women's clothes and left through the front door to make people think Laura left the house alive to buy time to clean the scene.
 Police soon discovered the bloody pillow and linked the print on it to Clark.
 Clark confessed and led police to Laura's body eight months after the murder.
-Police began looking at him for Michelle Dorr's murder after discovering he lived two houses down from Michelle's father at the time she disappeared.
-Police later tested his brother's old house for blood and found Michelle's blood in the wooden floorboards of an upstairs bedroom.
+Police began looking at him for Dorr's murder after discovering he lived two houses down from Dorr's father at the time she disappeared.
+Police later tested his brother's old house for blood and found Dorr's blood in the wooden floorboards of an upstairs bedroom.
 Clark later led police to her body in January 2000.

 Alleged murders

 Clark has confessed to murdering dozens of people starting as a teenager.
-In 2004, he sent a letter claiming he had killed an unidentified woman in Cape Cod, Massachusetts in 1974 known as "Lady of the Dunes".
+In 2004, he sent a letter claiming he had killed a then-unidentified woman on Cape Cod, Massachusetts in 1974 known as "Lady of the Dunes".
 Clark explained that he had buried evidence from the crime in his grandfather's garden and that he knew the woman's identity but was not going to tell authorities because he claimed they mistreated him.
 As he has paranoid schizophrenia, police doubt the accuracy of the confession.
-He led police on December 15, 2000, to his grandparents' former property where they discovered a plastic bucket with more than 200 pieces of jewelry.
+The decedent was identified in 2022 as Ruth Marie Terry, who was married at the time of her death to Guy Rockwall Muldavin, who was identified as her killer on August 28, 2023.
+Clark led police on December 15, 2000, to his grandparents' former property where they discovered a plastic bucket with more than 200 pieces of jewelry.
 Among the items were Laura Houghteling's high school class ring.
-Clark claimed they were "trophies" he took from his victims.
+He claimed the items were "trophies" he took from his victims.